Top 10 Richest Tennis Players Ever

-Nadal has won nearly $125 million from prize money, behind only Federer and Djokovic.
+Nadal has won over $130.6 million in prize money, which puts him only second behind only Novak Djokovic.

 Serena Williams is one of the greatest players of all time.

-No female tennis player has won more in prize money than Serena, who has earned more than $94 million over her incredible career so far.
+No female tennis player has won more in prize money than Serena Williams, who has earned more than $94.5 million over her incredible career so far.

 At number two on the list is Roger Federer, who is often described as the greatest male tennis player of all time.

-Federer has earned just over $130 million in prize money, however has earned a huge amount more from endorsements, working with companies like Mercedes-Benz and Nike, plus he also has several business interests.
+Federer has earned just over $130.5 million in prize money and a huge amount more from endorsements, working with companies like Mercedes-Benz and Nike.

 1. Ion Tiriac – $1.2 Billion